-For weed control Stuart suggested look at using lambs as they will do less damage than sheep if they are not going to spray with Copper.
+For weed control Stuart suggested look at using lambs as they will do less damage than sheep.
 There are no cheap organic herbicides.
 Cultivation is not an option as it is bad for the soil.

 Given the state of the grove Chris Smith suggested coppicing every second tree as a good option to aggressive pruning.
 He said in hindsight that this is what they should have done at Olives on the Hill as it would have fast tracked their grove.